-The incessant ringing of the doorbell made Rhea wake up with a start.
-Out of sheer habit she jumped out of bed and rushed to the door.
-But this time she stubbed her toe on the corner of their brand new king size bed, which was bought at a special Diwali discount.
-She uttered the choicest of curses, which she knew only the walls could hear, as her husband and daughter were still fast asleep, undeterred by the doorbell.
+The incessant ringing of the doorbell woke up Rhea with a start.
+Out of habit, she jumped out of bed and rushed to the door.
+But this time, she stubbed her toe on the corner of their brand new king size bed, bought at the special Diwali discount.
+She uttered the choicest of curses, which she knew only the walls could hear, as her husband and daughter were still fast asleep, undisturbed by the doorbell.
 As she opened the door, she saw the watchman standing there, his wide grin displaying his paan stained teeth.

 “Bhaiya, itni subah koi aise bell bajata hai kya?”(Brother, who rings the bell like this so early in the morning?)
 Rhea asked, her voice displaying her irritation at being woken up at 5 in the morning.

-“Madam ji, kuch din main Diwali hai.
-Thoda kuch baksheesh milta toh,”(Madam, Diwali is coming in a few days.
+“Madam ji, kuch din mein Diwali hai.
+Thoda kuch baksheesh milta toh…”(Madam, Diwali is coming in a few days.
 If you could give some money…), his voice trailed off quietly, which was quite uncharacteristic of him.

 In her quest to get back to sleep, Rhea quickly grabbed her wallet and pulled out a crisp 500 Rs note for him.
 His face lit up as he took the money, wished her a happy Diwali and ambled off.